ave3i/Printsploit/README.md

 # Printsploit

-its simple and clean for injecting purposes mainly.
+Its simple and purely for testing :3 its for non commercial use only and yea join for print offset : https://discord.gg/HXEKNUEeb6